Back to Pregnancy Week by Week Guide

 Don’t weigh yourself everyday to know how much you have put on.
 This is because you will notice fluctuations.
 This happens due to the water retention in the body.
 Just continue to eat healthy.

 Headaches and pains are pretty frequent now and into the 27th week of your pregnancy as well.
 So do take adequate rest.

 Varicose veins in your legs and feet can give you a lot of pain.
 Wear support stockings or tights to ease off the discomfort a little.

 Week 26 Fun

-Purchase a home fetal Doppler or fetoscope.
-Hearing the baby’s heartbeats at home will increase your bonding with your child.
+Purchase a home fetal doppler or fetoscope.
+Hearing the baby’s heartbeat at home will increase your bonding with your child.

-What does it feel like to see your child during ultrasounds?
-What emotions run through you when you hear the sounds of the little ones heart beats?
+What does it feel like to see your child during ultrasound?
+What emotions run through you when you hear the sounds of the little ones heart beat?
 Join our due date club here and share your thoughts with other mums-to-be.

 - Reports show that I have gestational diabetes

 - Experiencing severe hand cramps